Data-Augmented Contact Model for Rigid Body Simulation: Evaluation

 We threw a box and a pentagon prism to the ground under gravity from various initial positions and velocities.
-The range of initial states and the geometries of the rigid bodies are detailed in Fig. \ref{fig:shapes}.
+The range of initial states and the geometries of the rigid bodies are detailed in Fig. \ref{fig:shapes}, where $h_0$, $\vc{R}$, $\omega$, $v$ indicate the ranges of the initial height, 3D orientation, angular velocity, and linear velocity respectively.
 Each simulated trajectory contains $800$ time steps, equivalent to $1.6$ second of motion.
 For each rigid body, we simulated $100$ trajectories with random initial states and reported three metrics: the average errors of the final horizontal distance, of the final orientation, and of the first collision impulse \footnote{The later collisions cannot be compared to the ground truth because the motions start to deviate after the first collision.} of each trajectory.

-Fig. \ref{fig:results} shows the results in comparison with the two baselines.
+Fig. \ref{fig:results} shows the results in comparison with the two baselines, where for each metric, we show the mean of GT, the average error of PDD compared to GT, and the average error of our method compared to GT.
 In most cases, our method matches GT closely and is significantly better than PDD, demonstrating the advantages of using a classifier and analytical solutions.
 It is worth noting that both our method and PDD achieve similar accuracy in learning the regressors, but our method has much lower error in predicting the impulses.
-This is because when a collision instance is classified as "static" or "detach", our method solves for an analytical solution which adds no error to the simulation.
+This is because when a collision instance is correctly classified as "static" or "detach", our method solves for an analytical solution which adds no error to the simulation.
 We also notice that PDD produces large errors in distance and orientation.
 This is because the small but persistent errors in impulse often result in perpetual movements instead of letting the rigid body come to rest.
 The erroneous behavior further highlights the advantage of identifying static cases and enforcing analytical constraints for those cases.
 For comparison, we also tested PDD and our method on a 2D rectangle.
-PDD performs much better on the 2D problem and is comparable to our method.
-This seems to suggest that PDD can only simulate consecutive bounces well when its regressor has a very high accuracy ($\approx 98\%$), which is much harder to achieve on 3D problems.
+PDD performs much better on the planar throwing problem and is comparable to our method.
+This seems to suggest that PDD can only simulate consecutive bounces well when its regressor has a very high accuracy ($\approx 98\%$), which is much harder to achieve in 3D problems.